Recording (synthesized mock-up):

-The August Wilson Symphony was inspired by poems and the ten plays of renowned playwright, August Wilson, based on his life experiences growing up in Pittsburgh’s Hill District.
+This symphony was inspired by poems and the ten plays of renowned playwright, August Wilson, based on his life experiences growing up in Pittsburgh’s Hill District.
+World Premiere: January 20, 2018, Pittsburgh Symphony Orchestra; Phylicia Rashad, Narrator; Lucas Richman, Conductor.

 In writing the piece, composer Kathryn Bostic said, “August Wilson’s storytelling through his plays has such an intimate lens on the complexities and conversations of life in the African American community.
 The emotional arc of his plays provide deep catharsis and revelation which are thematically universal.
 All of this speaks to me in a soundscape, not to mention the phrasing and cadence of his text, it’s lush with musicality.